Emanuel Xavier: Professional career

-In the mid-1990s, Xavier helped introduce spoken word poetry to LGBTQ+ audiences by organizing the monthly series Realness & Rhythms in the basement of A Different Light (bookstore) in NYC.
+In the mid-1990s, Xavier helped introduce spoken word poetry to LGBTQ+ audiences by organizing the monthly series Realness & Rhythms in the basement of A Different Light in New York City.
 He self-published his first chapbook, Pier Queen, in 1997.
-The collection has been noted for its thematic ties to works such as Tongues Untied by Marlon Riggs.
+The collection has been noted for thematic similarities to works such as Tongues Untied by Marlon Riggs.

-With encouragement from legendary ballroom figure Willi Ninja, Xavier founded the House of Xavier in 1998 and launched the annual Glam Slam competition.
-Originally hosted at the Nuyorican Poets Cafe and later the Bowery Poetry Club, Glam Slam blended ballroom performance with spoken word, and at times collaborated with the House of Xtravaganza.
+With encouragement from ballroom figure Willi Ninja, Xavier founded the House of Xavier in 1998 and launched the annual Glam Slam competition.
+Originally hosted at the Nuyorican Poets Cafe and later the Bowery Poetry Club, Glam Slam combined ballroom performance and spoken word poetry, at times collaborating with the House of Xtravaganza.

 His autofiction novel Christ Like was published by Painted Leaf Press in 1999 and shortlisted for a Lambda Literary Award in the Small Press category.
-The book was reissued by Rebel Satori Press in 2009 as a tenth-anniversary edition.
+The novel was reissued by Rebel Satori Press in 2009 as a tenth-anniversary edition.

-Following the events of 9/11, Xavier helped organize Words to Comfort, a poetry benefit held at the New School.
-His poem "September Song" was archived on the initial National September 11 Memorial & Museum website and later appeared in his 2002 collection Americano.
+Following the September 11 attacks, Xavier helped organize Words to Comfort, a poetry benefit held at The New School.
+His poem "September Song" was archived on the original National September 11 Memorial & Museum website and later appeared in his 2002 poetry collection Americano.

 Xavier hosted the 14th annual Lambda Literary Awards in 2002.
-His visibility in spoken word and LGBTQ+ media led to appearances on Russell Simmons Presents Def Poetry, his hosting of In The Life with Laverne Cox, and roles in the documentary How Do I Look and the feature film The Ski Trip.
+His visibility in spoken word and LGBTQ+ media led to appearances on Russell Simmons Presents Def Poetry, hosting duties on In The Life alongside Laverne Cox, and appearances in the documentary How Do I Look and the feature film The Ski Trip.

-He edited the anthologies Bullets & Butterflies: Queer Spoken Word Poetry (2005) and Mariposas: A Modern Anthology of Queer Latino Poetry (2008), receiving another Lambda Literary Award nomination for the former.
-In 2010, El Museo del Barrio staged a choreographed dance work inspired by his spoken word album Legendary.
+Xavier edited the anthologies Bullets & Butterflies: Queer Spoken Word Poetry (2005) and Mariposas: A Modern Anthology of Queer Latino Poetry (2008), receiving a Lambda Literary Award nomination for the former.
+In 2010, El Museo del Barrio presented a choreographed dance work inspired by his spoken word album Legendary.